VH-ARD Douglas DC-5 (c/n 426)

 was captured by the Japanese who tested it extensively at the Tatchikawa Aircraft Co plant.
 The other

 three escaped, flying refugees to Australia.
-VH-ARD above was one of these (PK-ADC).
-It was
+VH-ARD above was one of these (PK-ADC), and a rare

 For a more detailed history of the ex-KLM DC-5s, and VH-ARD/CXC in particular, go to Fred Niven's